GEOG 587 Syllabus Spring 2021

 Letter grades will be based on the following percentages:

 Percentages refer to the proportion of all possible points earned by the student.

 Course length: 10 weeks

 Below you will find a brief summary of the lesson objectives for this course and the associated time frames.
 Assignment information will be located on each lesson's checklist - so you will need to check there for the full set of details and deliverables.
 Sometimes the details for each lesson can change and it's possible that the syllabus may not be updated as quickly as the lesson checklists so always check specific lesson checklists for the latest details.
 This course is 10 weeks in length with an orientation week preceding the official start of the course.
-Each lesson is two weeks long and opens on Wednesday.
+Each lesson is one week long and opens on Wednesday.